Fallout Tactics: BoS → Great Bend

 Then you'll have to play tag with some robots in a junkyard.
 Get your most powerful weapons ready, because long-range shooting might not work.
 You come around the corner, and there they are, aiming machine guns.
 After passing through the junkyard, you can chat with a woman sprawled out on a mattress just to the west.
 She's doing a little trading in this war zone.
 She doesn't have anything interesting to offer, though.

-After crossing the bridge and opening the door, you'll have to mow down another gang, and your path will lead you down a narrow street along the southern edge of a huge factory building.
-Here, you'll need to set up an ambush to ensure safe passage.
-There are about five or six forklifts parked in the factory itself and in the hangar across the street.
 These things are tough, and they won't be stopped quickly.
 So, position your men so they can fire through this narrow passage, and send someone to taunt those treaded cabinets.
 And, without letting them get too close, your "bait" immediately retreats back down the narrow street.
 If you have mines with you, that's also an option.

 The next gate is opened by a switch just north of it, and after defeating another ambush, enter the last unsecured sector in the southwest.
 Incidentally, the game's creators made a little joke there, giving you the opportunity to deal with robots, like in the movie "Terminator."
 Near the large press, there's a switch that activates it.